Llanfyllin Town F.C.: History

-After the long wait, Llanfyllin Town FC won the Tanners Town Cup in May 2014, having defeated Waterloo Rovers and Llanfair United F.C.Llanfair United en route to the final.
+After the long wait, Llanfyllin Town FC won the Tanners Town Cup in May 2014, having defeated Waterloo Rovers and Llanfair United en route to the final.
 Llanfyllin beat Newtown based side, Maesyrhandir F.C 4–2 AET in an entertaining final.
 A top six finish in the league completed a productive first season back in the Montgomeryshire Football League.
 The 2014–15 season saw huge improvements and development at the club.
 Following a slow start to the season, Llanfyllin went on an 11-game unbeaten run, only to fall short and finish the season in 4th place in the league, 9 points behind champions Bettws.
-The club had a successful run in the Emrys Morgan Memorial Thophy, scoring an impressive 15 goals en route to the 5th round, before losing to an impressive Cardigan Town side who went on to win the competition.
+The club had a successful run in the J. Emrys Morgan Cup, scoring an 15 goals en route to the 5th round, before losing to Cardigan Town, who went on to win the competition.

 Further development at the club at the start of the 2015–16 season saw an Under 19's Team established.
 Following a local demand in the area to develop a platform for youth players, the club decided to establish an under 19's to provide opportunities for local players to develop.
 The youths are set to play in the Central Wales Youth League.
-A great start to the 2015—16 season and after waiting 15 long years, Llanfyllin Town finally regained the 'Llanfechain Knockout' Cup by defeating Waterloo Rovers 4–1 in the final.
+A great start to the 2015–16 season and after waiting 15 long years, Llanfyllin Town finally regained the 'Llanfechain Knockout' Cup by defeating Waterloo Rovers 4–1 in the final.
 Benji Evans stepped down as Manager on 5 September 2015.
 Following a 4–1 home victory over Caersws Reserves, Evans highlighting that increased commitments at work was the main reason for his decision.
-Stuart Jones took over for a short period, alongside Callum Caughan.
+Stuart Jones took over for a short period, alongside Callum Vaughan.
 Jones quit one month into his new role, with Vaughan agreeing to take over for the rest of the season alongside his role as Head Coach of the youth team.
-The Senior team had a mixed season finishing six in the league, but reached the semi finals of the Tanners Town and League cups.
+The Senior team had a mixed season finishing six in the league, but reached the semi-finals of the Tanners Town and League cups.
 Vaughan's young under-18 team did reach a final, outweighing some of the areas biggest teams to get to the Central Wales Youth Cup final, sadly losing 5–4 to Llanidloes Town.
 Due to various commitments Vaughan agreed to continue his role with the Youths, but the club needed to find a new first team manager.
-Ex reserve team Manager Russell Jones was appointed in July ready for the new 2016—17 season.
+Ex reserve team Manager Russell Jones was appointed in July ready for the new 2016–17 season.

+In 2024 Terry Ingram joined the club as manager.

+In March 2025, Matt Williams left the club as First-Team Manager following a difficult few years leaving the club languishing near the bottom of the MMP Central Wales League North.
+In March 2025, Llanfyllin Town FC appointed Liam Braisdell as First-Team Manager and Jensen Terry as First-Team Assistant Manager.